rrgweb/rrgweb.github.io/_pages/dmrinfo.md

 |4480 (Northern Ireland)|TG880|880|2|
 |4491 (SE England)|TG801|801|2|

-For the latest info [http://www.dmr-uk.net/index.php/layout/](http://www.dmr-uk.net/index.php/layout/)

 If there is anything else that you would like explained, send me an e-mail [g8vri@rrg.org.uk](mailto:g8vri@rrg.org.uk)

 Explanation and full list of talk groups and time slots on GB7TC can be downloaded here

-For further information and more detail see [www.dmr-uk.net](http://www.dmr-uk.net)
+For further information and more detail see [https://www.dvscotland.net/home](https://www.dvscotland.net/home)

 #### TYT MD380
 The Tytera MD380 DMR/FM handportable has become popular with a lot of radio amateurs.
 The latest code plug with GB7TC included can be downloaded here [md380-rt3-swindon.rdt]({{ site.url }}/assets/codeplugs/md380-rt3-swindon.rdt)